We are looking for a Children’s Social Worker to join an Assessment and Intervention Team.

 About you

-The successful candidate will have experience within Children's or Adult's Social Work teams within Social Work placements (newly qualified Social Worker applications will be considered) or post qualification whilst having an up-to-date understanding of relevant legislation.
+The successful candidate will have significant experience within Children’s Social Work teams, to at least a Senior Social Worker level, post qualification whilst having an up-to-date understanding of relevant legislation.

 What's on offer?